6-4 New Mexico Hatch Chile - NOT AVAILABLE 2025

 This pale, peach-colored scorcher is a cross between a Bhut Jolokia “ghost” chile and a Trinidad Scorpion.
 This super-hot is an excellent option for hot sauces.
 Handle with care!

-Golden Marconi Sweet Pepper - Limited Quantity!
+Golden Marconi Sweet Pepper - NOT AVAILABLE 2025

 The Golden Marconi is a sweet Italian heirloom variety.
 Substitute for bell peppers.
-Plants prefer full sun.

 Guajillo